ArtemisZhao/ATACseq/README.md

 - {atacDDS}: a DEseq object that is used for test any differences in ATAC-seq signal between groups.

-- Files that records the contrast information, corresponding p-values for the siginificant peaks, and genes anotated to the peaks.
-These files are named by following the pattern that {Group_CD4CLAp0hct_vs_CD4CLAn0hct}, in which CD4CLAp0hct anc CD4CLAn0hct are replaced by different conditions existed in the covariate factor.
+- Files that records the contrast(group) information, the corresponding p-values for the siginificant peaks, and genes anotated to the peaks.
+These files are named by following the pattern of {Group_CD4CLAp0hct_vs_CD4CLAn0hct.txt}, in which CD4CLAp0hct anc CD4CLAn0hct are replaced by different groups existing in the covariate factor.

-### Limma
+### II.
+Limma and voom